Processing math: 100%

 For low-dimensional integrals, there is normally no reason to use the Monte Carlo integration method.
 It requires a much larger number of samples in order to reach a level of numerical accuracy comparable to the other numerical integration methods.
 (For 1D integrals, Monte Carlo integration typically requires millions of samples, whereas Simpson's rule only requires hundreds or thousands of discretization points.)
 However, Monte Carlo integration outperforms discretization-based integration schemes when the dimensionality of the integration becomes extremely large.
 Such integrals occur, for example, in quantum mechanical calculations involving many-body systems, where the dimensionality of the Hilbert space scales exponentially with the number of particles.

-This page titled 9.5: Monte Carlo Integration is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Y. D. Chong via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.5: Monte Carlo Integration is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Y. D. Chong via source content that was edited to the style and standards of the LibreTexts platform.